StefRuseva88/firestore-demo/README.md

 # Firestore-Demo

-Remote Database Project using Google Cloud and Firebase This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni
+## Remote Database Project using Google Cloud and Firebase
+<p> This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni </p>